 At GreeneStone, we recognize connection with people in recovery as an important aspect of a patient’s sobriety plan.
 Patients who graduate from GreeneStone’s recovery program join our community of alumni, who support new graduates on their long-term recovery journey for cannabis use disorder through meetings, events, and support groups.

-Get Help From a Recovery Center
+Get Help With Your Marijuana Addiction From a Recovery Center

 When trying to stop smoking weed, a complete detox is the first step toward recovery.
 Enrolling in an accredited recovery center program like GreeneStone Centre for Recovery’s can be like getting a tutor for a difficult subject—these programs help maximize your chances of recovery and provide you with the support and tools you need to safely come down from weed for the long term.